Dictionary

 • National Average

-The average rating across participating facilities in the Nation for this quality measure.
+The average rating across participating hospitals in the nation for the specific quality measure.

 • Number of Procedures or Services

-The number of procedures or services used to calculate the payment estimate at a facility.
+The number of procedures used to calculate the payment estimate at a healthcare setting.

 • Patient Experience